 What does a DSE risk assessment involve?

-It also assesses the tasks being carried out and any special requirements of employees, such as workstation suitability for pregnant employees or those with disabilities.
+The DSE assessment also examines any special requirements of employees, such as workstation suitability for pregnant employees or those with disabilities.

 Employer responsibilities for DSE risk assessments